bandanna2k/parkrun-stats/README.md

 ## Minor

-- Info for regionnaire count

-- Hover cursor

 - Give all DAO calls a test, not hard.

-- NZ Totals not working.
-Could do with some invariants or asserts.

 - Revisit pIndex downloads.
 I don't think the criteria for downloading the athletes its correct.